MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-703-Investment-Deposit-Activities/subpart-A-General-Investment-Deposit-Activities/section-703.2.md

 *Adjusted trading* means selling an investment to a counterparty at a price above its current fair value and simultaneously purchasing or committing to purchase from the counterparty another investment at a price above its current fair value.

-*Associated personnel* means a person engaged in the investment banking or securities business who is directly or indirectly controlled by a National Association of Securities Dealers (NASD) member, whether or not this person is registered or exempt from registration with NASD.
-Associated personnel includes every sole proprietor, partner, officer, director, or branch manager of any NASD member.
+*Associated personnel* means a person engaged in the investment banking or securities business who is directly or indirectly controlled by a Financial Industry Regulatory Authority (FINRA) member, whether or not this person is registered or exempt from registration with FINRA.
+Associated personnel includes every sole proprietor, partner, officer, director, or branch manager of any FINRA member.

 *Banker's acceptance* means a time draft that is drawn on and accepted by a bank and that represents an irrevocable obligation of the bank.